siakaramalegos/perf_workshop/perf.md

 - 2-5x difference in fastest vs slowest phones
 - 75% of worldwide mobile connections on 2G or 3G
 - Not just developing countries but rural areas or spotty networks like conference wifi
-- Use Google Analytics data to profile your users and configure [webpagetest.org](https://www.webpagetest.org/) to reflect them more closely
+- Use analytics data to profile your users and configure [webpagetest.org](https://www.webpagetest.org/) to reflect them more closely

 <small>https://infrequently.org/2017/10/can-you-afford-it-real-world-web-performance-budgets/</small>